-NOTICE: Media Mail will be available until November 22 and will resume in January in order ensure quick delivery during the holiday season.
-I will be out of town from Nov.
-23 until Nov.
-30. Orders received during that time will be processed beginning on Dec.
-1. Thanks!
+NOTICE: Media Mail will be disabled starting November 22 and will resume in January of 2025 in order to ensure quick delivery during the holiday season.
+Thanks!

 Mission